-Normandy Day Tours From Rouen and Le Havre
+Normandy Full Day Tours and Half Day Tours

 Normandy is world-famous for being home to one of the bloodiest battles known to man.
 Explore the D-Day beaches and allow the American Cemetery to render you silent as you pay homage to the thousands of troops and civilians that lost their lives in WWII.
 Le Havre has been a UNESCO World Heritage Site since 2005.
 In 1944 the city was all but obliterated by Allied bombing raids and rebuilt by the Belgian architect Auguste Perret with a vision of modernity.